-All Public and Concertado schools publish the number of available places in each year group.
+All public and concertado schools publish the number of available places in each year group.
 This will help to give you an idea of whether or not it is possible for your child to get a place based on the number of points that your family has.

-April 8th – 23rd
+April 13th – 26th

-- The admission application must be signed by both parents, or legal representatives of the student, unless it is proven that it is impossible to do so or one of them does not hold parental authority, in which case they must present a responsible declaration.
+- The admission application form must be signed by both parents, or legal representatives of the student, unless it is proven that it is impossible to do so or one of them does not hold parental authority, in which case they must present a responsible declaration.

-Apply online using one of the following:
+Application is online using one of the following:

-- Certificado Digital
+- Certificado digital

-- La Clave
+- La clave